HelpSeeker/Quality-Webm/README.md

 Option | What it does
 ---------- | ------------
 -p | Prints a (very) rough estimate of the resulting file size in MiB.
 Also shows the used video and audio bitrate.
 -n | Switches to the newer video codec VP9.
-This will lead to a much better compression (especially at low bitrates), but also reduces the encoding speed immensely.
+This will lead to a much better compression, but also reduces the encoding speed immensely.
 Best used with multi-threading.
 -x threads | Enables multi-threading for a faster conversion. **This isn't libvpx's multi-threading and doesn't come with its weird limitations!** See [this related wiki page](https://github.com/HelpSeeker/Restricted-Webm/wiki/Fast-encoding-mode) for more information.
 -b custom_bpp | Sets a custom bits per pixel value.
 Higher values result in a higher quality.
 Takes resolution and frame rate into account and adjusts the video bitrate accordingly.
 Default value: 0.1.
 -f filters | Adds a custom filter string to the ffmpeg command.
 The filters entered will get passed down as is.
 Any mistakes in the filter syntax will throw errors.
 See [ffmpeg's documentation on filters](https://ffmpeg.org/ffmpeg-filters.html) for more details.